Xelem/Rx-Concile/README.md

 > **Note**: For the best experience, please select one of the **first 2 patients** in the sandbox to see the conflict detection in action.

+> **Disclaimer**: The live demo connects to the public **SMART HealthIT FHIR Sandbox**.
+Service availability depends on their server status and may experience occasional downtime.

 ## 🚀 Key Features

 -   **SMART on FHIR Integration**: Seamlessly authenticates and retrieves patient data (Demographics, Medications, Conditions) from FHIR-compliant EHRs (tested with Logica/Meld Sandbox).